 Continue walking on the boardwalk or the beach towards the town of Quarteira as there are several attractions worth checking out.

-If you are in Quarteira on the first Saturday of each month, check out Feira de Velharias de Quarteira, an antiques fair held at the exact location as Mercado do Fazendeiro.
+If you are in Quarteira on the first Saturday of each month between 8am to 1pm, check out Feira de Velharias de Quarteira, an antiques fair held at the exact location as Mercado do Fazendeiro.
 If you like old vintage items, this might be a good place for you to rummage through.

-Things to see in Vilamoura: best of the modern resort town
+Vilamoura: things to do in a modern resort town

 At the end of Praia de Vilamoura, turn right and you’ll arrive at Marina de Vilamoura.